heananbird/Seeq-Cost-Throughput-Curve-Guide/docs/source/index.rst

 Cost Curve Documentation
 ========================

-This documentation outlines the analytic process used to create metrics to measure the cost and throughput from XPS production lines across the company.
+This documentation outlines user guide to use the Cost Throughput Curves and Potential Gain add-ons

 Cost Throughput Curves
 ----------------------

 The Cost Throughput Curve addon user guide can be found in :doc:`Cost Throughput Curve <cost>`.
-This addon uses the calculated metrics to provide a graphic representation about the current and past performance of lines when compared against their cost and throughput.
+This addon uses the calculated metrics to provide a graphic representation about the current and past performance when compared against their cost and throughput.

 .. image:: /path/to/your/image.png
    :alt: optional alt text